Birth control in the United States: From World War II to 1960

 After a relatively stable birth rate for thirty years after the end of the Baby Boom, the number of live births per 100 women aged 15 to 44 resumed a decline beginning in 2008.

 The fertility rate in the U.S. has been in a downward trend, and is now below the replacement rate of 2.1 births.

 After World War II, the birth control movement had accomplished the goal of making birth control legal, and advocacy for reproductive rights began to focus on abortion, public funding, and insurance coverage.

 Birth control advocacy organizations around the world also began to collaborate.
 In 1946, Sanger helped found the International Committee on Planned Parenthood, which evolved into the International Planned Parenthood Federation and soon became the world's largest non-governmental international family planning organization.
 In 1952, John D. Rockefeller III founded the influential Population Council.
 Fear of global overpopulation became a major issue in the 1960s, generating concerns about pollution, food shortages, and quality of life, leading to well-funded birth control campaigns around the world.
 The 1994 International Conference on Population and Development and the 1995 Fourth World Conference on Women addressed birth control and influenced human rights declarations which asserted women's rights to control their own bodies.

 The sexual revolution and 'the pill'

 In the early 1950s, philanthropist Katharine McCormick had provided funding for biologist Gregory Pincus to develop the birth control pill, which was approved by the Food and Drug Administration (FDA) in 1960.
 In 1960, Enovid (noretynodrel) was the first birth control pill to be approved by the FDA in the United States.
 The pill became very popular and had a major impact on society and culture.
 It contributed to a sharp increase in college attendance and graduation rates for women.
 New forms of intrauterine devices were introduced in the 1960s, increasing popularity of long acting reversible contraceptives.

 In 1965, the Supreme Court ruled in Griswold v.
-Connecticut that it was unconstitutional for the government to prohibit married couples from using birth control.
+Connecticut that the Constitution of the United States protects the liberty of married couples to use contraceptives without government restriction.